yomanmf/100-days-of-code/log.md

 **Today's Progress**: Have written some automated tests

 **Thoughts:** First day when I do code after my full time job.
-Seems not to difficult.
+Seems not too difficult.

 **Link to work:** Private repo (it's related to my work)